What happens if you drink alcohol during pregnancy?

 The safest thing to do is to avoid alcohol completely while pregnant

-If you choose to smoke or drink when pregnant then your unborn child will also feel the effects.
+If you choose to smoke or drink when pregnant then your baby will also feel the effects.

 What happens if you drink alcohol when pregnant?

-- Every time you drink alcohol when pregnant your baby does too.
 The alcohol goes through your bloodstream and passes into your baby's blood via the placenta.
-This can lead to brain damage, as alcohol interferes with the baby’s ability to get enough oxygen to his/her brain.
+This can lead to brain damage, as alcohol interferes with the baby’s ability to get enough oxygen to their brain.

-- There is NO safe amount of alcohol you can drink when pregnant.
+Is there a safe amount of alcohol you can drink while pregnant?